ibm-cloud-docs/cloud-databases/db-version-policy.md

 {{site.data.keyword.cloud_notm}} is committed to providing secure, up-to-date versions of services.
 As updates are released by project maintainers, they are tested, evaluated, and released to {{site.data.keyword.databases-for}} instances.
 Your instance's minor version and patch updates are handled automatically and are not user configurable.

+### Minor version upgrades and Terraform
+{: #minor-versions-tf}

+In the event of a minor version update, Terraform

+Terraform destroys the resource and re-create it (to match the expected configuration).
+To prevent Terraform from deleting your instance,

 ## Major versioning End of Life
 {: #-major-version-eol}